Airbags |Need of airbags |Working of airbags

 How we get hurt during accident?

-In case of human sitting inside the moving car and when car achieves certain speed, both objects (Human & car) are under motion and they require external force, friction between roads and Tyre in this case and some amount of time for steady or smooth stoppage.
+Take case of human sitting inside the moving car.
+When car achieves certain speed, both objects (Human & car) are under motion.
+For smooth stoppage of these they require steady external force and friction between roads and Tyre.

 If car hits a body in rest, Momentum of car reduces from full speed to zero and if car hits another car coming towards it then momentum reduces from full speed to negative and then to zero.